-- When a subtree is re-searched, it is best to use information on the previous search to speed up the current search. - Restart from the position that the value t is returned. - Maybe want to re-search using the normal alpha-beta procedure. - F4 runs much better with a good move ordering and transposition tables. - Order the moves in a priority list. - Reduce the number of re-searches.
+- When a subtree is re-searched, it is best to use information on the previous search to speed up the current search. - ullet Restart from the position that the value t is returned. - Maybe want to re-search using the normal alpha-beta procedure. - F4 runs much better with a good move ordering and some form of transposition table. - Order the moves in a priority list. - Reduce the number of re-searches.